-Thick, rich and flavorful!
-Filled with lean ground beef, mix of beans, ripe tomatoes, fresh seasonings and topped with all your favorites!
-This classic chili recipe is a MUST make!
+Thick, rich, and flavorful, this classic chili recipe is a MUST make!
+Filled with lean ground beef, a mix of beans, ripe tomatoes, fresh seasonings and it’s topped with all your favorites!

 Classic traditional chili is one of my very favorite recipes to make.
 This by far can feed a crowd and made within 30 minutes.
 It is a dump and go kind of chili and uses only one pot to make.
 It is so simple and has SO much flavor.

 You can’t go wrong with this chili recipe.
 It is simple to make and only uses one pot.
 This delicious thick and hearty chili is full of flavor and a family favorite.
 My family loves to make this recipe year round.
 It is perfect in the winter to warm up but also a summer time favorite during BBQ season.
 It is so versatile and has all your pantry staple ingredients that makes this even easier to make.
 Get ready to WOW your family with this AMAZING chili recipe!

 This is an ultimate chili recipe with loads of flavor and an easy to make recipe.
 In 30 minutes this chili will be ready to feed a crowd!

 - Olive Oil: This is used to sauté the onion, bell pepper, cloves creating a flavor.

 - Onion: Dice up the onion the best you can without too many tears.